epsilon-productions/haskex-utils/README.md

 ## Contributing

-Any help and contribution is greatly appreciated.
+Any help or contribution is greatly appreciated.

 ## License